alexcorvi/xwebdb/README.md

 -   [CouchDB](https://) (TODO)
 -   [CosmosDB](https://) (TODO)

-## Live Queries and Frontend Frameworks
+## Live queries and frontend frameworks

 Live queries features enable you to query a set of documents as an observable array.
 Meaning, that the query value will change once the database has been updated and any modification you do on the query result will also be reflected on the database.
 Think of it like a two-way data-binding but for databases.